Skip to Content

 Abstract

-For Articles only, an abstract of approximately 150 words maximum in both official languages is required.
+For all manuscripts, an abstract of approximately 150 words maximum in both official languages is required.
 The author(s) must assume responsibility for the translation of the abstract.
-The abstract an important component of the paper and requires careful thought.
+The abstract is an important component of the paper and requires careful thought.
 It is expected to be a statement, not an opinion; a summary, not a promise of the paper.
 The abstract should identify the key elements, data, and conclusions of the study, while avoiding unnecessary detail.

 Text